 In the example below this pinner pinned the same book on different boards.
 Which is fine, but when pinned simultaneously it results in duplicates in my feed that I don’t want to see.
 It is my recommendation to select one board per pin and stick with it (even if it falls into multiple categories).

 A lot of library accounts that I have run into post all the new books in their collection.
 That is great for a Libguide but not for Pinterest.
 Pinterest is public, with a much wider user base.
 And as such, you as the pinner, should only pin a smattering of your collection.
 “The best of” so to speak.
-If you’ve noticed that you’re not getting a whole lot of repins on a certain type of pin that you pin frequently, stop pinning it because chances are it’s not relevant to your audience.
+If you’ve noticed that you’re not getting a whole lot of repins on a certain type of pin that you pin frequently, stop pinning.
+Chances are, it’s not relevant to your audience.
 In my opinion a “New Arrivals” Libguide would be better for this.
 If you don’t have Libguides and want to use something comparable don’t use Pinterest try using a website like Wix.

 4) They are posting things they personally find useful/interesting